Taiwan's Quanta says examining option of manufacturing in India

-TAIPEI Taiwan's Quanta Computer Inc, the world's top contract PC manufacturer which makes laptops and assembles watches for Apple Inc, said on Thursday it is considering establishing a manufacturing base in India.
+TAIPEI, June 18 Taiwan's Quanta Computer Inc , the world's top contract PC manufacturer which makes laptops and assembles watches for Apple Inc, said on Thursday it is considering establishing a manufacturing base in India.

 "We're gathering materials for evaluation.
 We're looking into it," Quanta vice-chairman C.C.
 Leung told reporters, after the company's annual investor conference.